Smoke Free Policy

 7. Procedures

-This policy extends smoking restriction to the places outlined by the boundary (red line below) in order that all staff, students, contractors and visitors of the CIT are protected from the hazards of tobacco smoke.
+This policy extends smoking restriction to the places outlined by the boundary (red line below) in order that all staff, students, contractors, visitors and community members whilst at CIT are protected from the hazards of tobacco and vaping smoke.